Nabil Ahmad: Career

 After several weeks of competition, Nabil won the second season of Raja Lawak, which brought him to prominence as a comedian.
 Due to this victory he is sometimes known as "Nabil Raja Lawak".
 As an actor, Nabil played roles in the comedy films Pisau Cukur (2009), and Berani Punya Budak (2012) as well as in the later dramas Geng Bas Sekolah (2013) and Bila Kau Datang (2015).

 From comedy, Nabil gradually transitioned to hosting television shows.
 He says that being a comedian involves a lot of pressure, being "expected to go up on stage and make people laugh immediately. ... with hosting I am much more relaxed, and everything feels less pressured....
 But it allows me to still show my funny side by inserting jokes here and there."

 His first hosting position, which he still holds, was entertainment talk show MeleTOP, in 2012.
 This was joined by music competition Gegar Vaganza, in 2014, both aired on Astro Ria.
 He was the original host of MeleTOP, along with female co-host Neelofa, and remained hosting the show when she left in 2019.
 He says he has been told he is synonymous with MeleTOP.
 He has also hosted episodes of the related annual entertainment awards show Anugerah MeleTOP Era.

 In 2015 Nabil became host of HBO Sentral, a monthly program showcasing HBO Asia programs, taking over from Lisa Surihani.
 In 2016, Nabil became co-host of children's Islamic reality competition show, Ceria I-Star, on Astro Ceria, alongside Ustaz Yeop.
 In 2017, HBO sent him to Hollywood to interview stars during the 89th Academy Awards.
 In 2018, he was awarded the Best Entertainment Presenter/Host at the Asian Academy Creative Awards in Cannes, France.

 In 2017, Nabil began to look for business opportunities outside of personally entertaining, so as not to depend on that as a sole source of income.
 He set up an entertainment production company which has produced television series and a film.
 In 2018, Nabil wrote his first made-for-television film, The Hantus, a Malaysian horror comedy film wherein he co-directed with Helmi Yusof, thus marking his directorial debut, which was released on June 15, 2018 under KMN Production.
 Filming began mostly in Kuala Lumpur, Gombak and Genting Highlands.
 In 2019 he added a YouTube channel called Lupk TV.

 Personal life

-In 2011, Nabil married former AirAsia stewardess, Zira Ayoub.
-As of 2020, they have three daughters.
+In 2011, Nabil married former AirAsia stewardess, Nazira Ayoub.
+They have three daughters.

 His entertainment success came with only limited financial security.
 During the 2020 Malaysia movement control order, he supported many friends from his hometown in Negeri Sembilan who had lost jobs so were worse off than he was, and says he was quite grateful for the government moratorium on debts that he otherwise would not have been able to pay off, due to canceled activities and job offers.